Klingebeil/Critical-AI-Reading-List/README.md

 **[Greedy, Brittle, Opaque, and Shallow: The Downsides to Deep Learning](https://www.wired.com/story/greedy-brittle-opaque-and-shallow-the-downsides-to-deep-learning/)** (February 02., 2018).
 Pontin, Jason.
 Wired.

-  A Wired article, which bundles most of the criticism and known limits in a well written post.
+  A Wired article, which bundles most of the criticism and known limits of DL/ML.

   > We've been promised a revolution in how and why nearly everything happens.
 But the limits of modern artificial intelligence are closer than we think.